In Business coach, leaders, leadership

 So, we will now use the inner team as a tool to separate out what might be going on in the product owner’s own experience.

-Let’s say the product owner has access to business coaching through their company and has arranged to talk to me as their business coach.
+Let’s say the product owner has access to business coaching through their company.
+They have arranged to talk to me as their business coach.

 The product owner came into the coaching order to get some clarity on what he could do quickly, as this is a pressing matter and talk with the customer is the following day.